pippinbarr/lets-play-ancient-greek-punishment-chess-edition/process/to-do.md

 - ~~__JUST A SIMPLE RESPAWN ACTUALLY LOOKS QUITE GOOD, NO PARTICULAR NEED TO ANIMATE IN FANCY WAYS?__ Get a basic version of respawning pieces when captured going~~
 - ~~__I WAS AND NOW IT IS FIXED__ Am I seeing some weird behaviour in terms of placement?~~

+- Handle checkmate (and stalemate even though we think it should happen)
 - PGN (need notation for placement of piece in new position)

 ## Mobile?